 Turnitin includes a grading tool called Feedback Studio, which allows for online comments and feedback to be added directly to a student's submission.
 Instructors may also assign a grade to the student in Feedback Studio, which automatically flows to the Grade Center in Learn.

 Instructors can create a Turnitin assignment in any content area of a course by going to the Build Content button, and selecting Turnitin Assignment.

 - All grading for Turnitin assignments should be done through Feedback Studio.
 Instructors can access this by clicking on the assignment within the course, and then clicking on the title of a student's submission.

-- Instructors can set a Post Date on their assignments, which controls when students can view comments on their submission.
-Even when instructors allow students to see their grades immediately, the comment visibility is still dependent on the Post Date.
-Instructors can modify their Post Date by accessing the assignment, and then clicking on Edit Parts.
+- Instructors can set a "Feedback Release Date" on their assignments, which controls when students can view comments on their submission.
+Even when instructors allow students to see their grades immediately, the comment visibility is still dependent on the Feedback Release Date.

 - Turnitin assignments are automatically created with an adaptive release rule based on the original start date of the assignment.
 Instructors may want to delete this adaptive release rule.